 Factories provide access to services.
-In order to use a service, you must first get the service from the service factory.
-The following pseudo code fragment shows how to use a factory to get a service.
+In order to use a service, you must first get the service from the associated service factory.
+For example, DocumentServiceFactory gives you a DocumentService.

+The following pseudocode fragment shows how to use a factory to get a service.
 Replace occurrences of xxx with the appropriate package name and XXX with the appropriate service name for one of the supported services.
 Packages are listed in About the External API on page 2.
 DocumentService, ProcessService, and AdapterService are examples of supported services.